spaam/svtplay-dl-web/_pages/options.md

-  --no-merge            Do not automatically merge video, audio and possibly also subtitle(s) together --no-postprocess      Do not postprocess anything --keep-original       Do postprocessing while also keeping original files
+  --no-merge            Do not automatically merge video, audio and possibly also subtitle(s) together --no-postprocess      Do not postprocess anything --keep-original       Do postprocessing while also keeping original files --output-format {mp4,mkv}
+                      format you want resulting file in (mkv or mp4), mp4 is default

 ```